rbarbera/functional-reactive-programming-swift/manuscript/Preface.md

 Moreover having the leader position has allowed me to grow from the organizative perspective and learn a lot of skills and tricks to coordinate, manage, motivate and align human teams with the project needs.

 After that year I've recently joined [**SoundCloud**](https://soundcloud.com) as iOS Engineer motivated by the company culture, the incredible iOS team the company has and the oportunity to grow as a developer in a company that actively support open communities.
-I couldn't be more excited when I was told that they were using for their app core architecture.
+I couldn't be more excited when I was told that they were using Reactive Programming for the architecture of their app core.

 -----